| Neoplastic Disorders :

 aggravate or mask the anemia of chronic disease.
 Some things to be

-1. The chronic blood loss or
+considered are: 1.
+The chronic blood loss or

 non absorption of iron, that may occur in some chronic disorders,could also